Updated in 2023

-Curated by top designers in the industry, HackDesign is a free weekly newsletter that delivers a design lesson directly into your inbox.
-The curators took a mix of useful blogs, books, games, videos, and tutorials that had helped them on their design journey and then organized these assets into a digestible lesson plan.
+Curated by top designers in the industry, HackDesign is a free weekly newsletter that delivers a design lesson directly to your inbox.
+The curators took a mix of useful blogs, books, games, videos, and tutorials that had helped them on their design journey.
+Then, they organized these assets into a digestible lesson plan.

-The lessons help people learn the tools, technologies, and terminology of good design and provide interactive content like design games and challenges to put the skills to use.
-HackDesign also compiled a toolkit for designers to understand which tools work best for each situation and to discover new tools that can help them advance their skills.
+The lessons help people learn the tools, technologies, and terminology of good design.
+They also provide interactive content like design games and challenges to put the skills to use.
+HackDesign compiled a toolkit for designers to understand which tools work best for each situation.
+It also helps people discover new tools that can help them advance their skills.

 Who is HackDesign for?

 Current and aspiring designers can both benefit from the lessons and tools curated by HackDesign.
 It is a good resource for anyone who is looking to keep their design thinking sharp, advance their skills, and learn new tools and technologies.